 Three Streams of Student Support

 Urban Prairie Waldorf School is committed to providing a safe environment for all students to learn and grow into healthy and responsible citizens.
-The Three Streams of Student Support provide a structure for this environment and enable us to better assist students who are having difficulties educationally, socially, or behaviorally.
+The Three Streams of Student Support provide a structure for this environment and enable us to better assist students with difficulties educationally, socially, or behaviorally.

 This work is based on Kim John Payne’s thoughts on student development and support and pulls heavily from the ideas of restorative justice and social-emotional intelligence.
 Urban Prairie began this work in March 2016 when Mr. Payne first visited our school to teach the teachers.
-We have an on-going relationship with Mr. Payne that includes annual visits and monthly calls to continue to support our burgeoning program.
+We have an ongoing relationship with Mr. Payne that includes annual visits and monthly calls to support our burgeoning program.

 Anti-racism Resources for White People: A compilation of resources for white people and parents to deepen our work in anti-racism

-- If you have questions about how the UPWS curriculum reflects our commitment to LGBTQIA+, gender, race, and ethnic inclusivity, please contact Enrollment Director Jenn Zielinksi at firstname.lastname@example.org.
+- If you have questions about how the UPWS curriculum reflects our commitment to LGBTQIA+, gender, race, and ethnic inclusivity, please contact the Director of Enrollment Management, Jenn Zielinski, at firstname.lastname@example.org.

 - Current parents may contact their child’s class teacher to learn more about how we incorporate “windows” and “mirrors” to highlight the broad spectrum of human experience.

-- Individuals with disabilities should notify Urban Prairie’s Americans with Disabilities Act Title II Coordinator, Peggy Lofgren, Director of Operations, if they have a disability that will require special assistance or services and, if so, what services are required.
+- Americans with Disabilities Act Title II Coordinator – Individuals with disabilities should notify Urban Prairie’s Americans with Disabilities Act Title II Coordinator, Sharla Paul, Operations Coordinator, at email@example.com, 312-733-5337, if they have a disability that will require special assistance or services and, if so, what services are required.
 This notification should occur as far as possible before the school-sponsored function, program, or meeting.

 - Follow this link for the Association of Waldorf Schools of North America (AWSNA) Member Commitment to Diversity, Equity, and Inclusion, adopted in June 2019, and here are AWSNA’s strategic priorities, of which advancing DEI is a guiding force.